nodejs/node/CONTRIBUTING.md

 #### Step 3: Code

-The vast majority of pull requests opened against the `nodejs/node` repository includes changes to either the C/C++ code contained in the `src` directory, the JavaScript code contained in the `lib` directory, the documentation in `docs/api` or tests within the `test` directory.
+The vast majority of Pull Requests opened against the `nodejs/node` repository includes changes to either the C/C++ code contained in the `src` directory, the JavaScript code contained in the `lib` directory, the documentation in `docs/api` or tests within the `test` directory.